 There's one way to make them even better, though: commemorate your trip with a unique, customizable travel souvenir.
 Many people don't necessarily think of getting souvenirs for train travel; it's perhaps not as obvious as something like Hawaii souvenirs.

-With Travel Tokens from The Wander Club, attached to a Wanderchain or another one of our Token Holders, you can create your very own, one-of-a-kind travel souvenirs.
+With Shop Travel Tokens from The Wander Club, attached to a Wanderchain or another one of our Shop Token Holders, you can create your very own, one-of-a-kind travel souvenirs.
 And for a trip as unique as a scenic train ride in the US, we can't imagine anything more fitting!